 Is a gentile prohibited from castrating a human/animal as part of the Nohadite laws?

 This matter is disputed in the Talmud and Poskim.
-Some Poskim rule that Gentiles are not prohibited against castrating.
+Some Poskim rule that gentiles are not prohibited against castrating.
 Other Poskim rule that gentiles are prohibited against castrating.
-Practically, they are to be stringent and not do so.
+Practically, one is to be stringent like the latter opinion.
+[The practical ramification of this matter is a) Can one sell an animal to a gentile if one knows he will castrate it [this matter will be explained in a further Halacha], and b) What should one instruct gentiles to do, if they desire to keep the seven Nohadite laws.]

 Literally “Kutti”

 The reason: This is forbidden due to Amira Lenachri, as every matter in the Torah that is forbidden for a Jew to perform is likewise forbidden for a Jew to ask a Gentile to do for him.
-[Beis Shmuel 5/16; Beir Hagoleh; Admur 243/1; 343/5; 450/20; Ribis 72; Sheila Usechirus 29; Michaber C.M.
-338/6 [regarding muzzling animal]; Question brought in Bava Metzia 90a and above Poskim rule stringently-see Biur Hagr”a 5/32] Alternatively, the reason is because it is Biblically forbidden for even a gentile to destroy the reproductive organs of a human/animal, and it is part of the Nohadite laws.
-[Beis Shmuel 5/16; Rav Chidka in Bava Metzia 90a and Sannhedrin 56b]
+[Beis Shmuel 5:16; Beir Hagoleh; Shach Y.D.
+141:17 and 23; Admur 243:1; 343:5; 450:20; Ribis 72; Sheila Usechirus 29; Michaber C.M.
+338:6 [regarding muzzling animal]; Question brought in Bava Metzia 90a and above Poskim rule stringently-see Biur Hagr”a 5:32] Alternatively, the reason is because it is Biblically forbidden for even a gentile to destroy the reproductive organs of a human:animal, and it is part of the Nohadite laws.
+[Beis Shmuel 5:16; Rav Chidka in Bava Metzia 90a and Sannhedrin 56b]